 Popular holiday rental amenities in Donegal

 Above are the weather conditions for Donegal.
-This year, July will have higher average temperatures.
-On the contrary, the coolest month is February.
-The rainiest month is July while the driest month is September.
+This year, July will have the highest average temperatures.
+In contrast, the coolest month is February.
+The rainiest month is July, while the driest month is September.

 With a Donegal cottage you can discover this wonderful county